sahwar/Bulogos/GovoritelBG-ss.md

 visual&audio-recorded warning for when the Android device's battery level is running low; option to import your own speaker-pronunciation dataset files;

-3. Target platforms:
+3. Target platforms
-GNU/Linux (CLI&GUI), Windows (CLI&GUI), macOS (CLI&GUI), HTML5 Web-interface (web-browsers), Android (GUI)
+* GNU/Linux (CLI&GUI), Windows (CLI&GUI), macOS (CLI&GUI), HTML5 Web-interface (web-browsers), Android (GUI)

 4. Target end-users
-Blind or sight-impaired Bulgarians, the general public, tests for writers, editors, proofreaders/spellcheckers/copywriters, and reseachers; also as a toy for demonstrating speech-synthesis to children and the general public.
+* Blind or sight-impaired Bulgarians, the general public, tests for writers, editors, proofreaders/spellcheckers/copywriters, and reseachers; also as a toy for demonstrating speech-synthesis to children and the general public.

 5. License
 * open-source: BSD-3 (modified) or MIT, commercial for a few bucks = additional speaker pronunciation packs (aside from the free&open-source bundled with the app)